fgabriel1891/Palm-frugivore-Interactions-Macroscales/README.md

-# Source code to replicate the analisis and figures presented in the article:
+## Source code to replicate the analisis and figures presented in the article:

-## A synthesis of animal-mediated seed dispersal of palms reveals distinct biogeographic differences in species interactions  *The Journal of Biogeography.
-2018.(in revision)*
+## A synthesis of animal-mediated seed dispersal of palms reveals distinct biogeographic differences in species interactions.
+2019  *The Journal of Biogeography.

 ### Gabriel Muñoz<sup>1</sup>,*, Kristian Trøjelsgaard<sup>2</sup> & W. Daniel Kissling <sup>1</sup>